Facing Termination and Unexpected Fees: Can My Company Charge for Unpaid Sick Leave?

 ace.2918

-Hi, I worked in a MNC for 5 years.
-I recently fell sick and had taken leave for the same.
-Since my condition did not improve I had to take all my leaves (annual and sick).
-I was informed that my leaves got over and will go on unpaid leave to which I agreed since I had no option.
-Later I was asked to leave job and join back later once I recovered.
-Now I have received mail from HR asking me to pay for the unpaid leaves that I took or my relieving letter will not be given since the leaves will be given based on pro rata basis.
+Hi, I worked in an MNC for 5 years.
+I recently fell sick and had to take leave for the same.
+Since my condition did not improve, I had to use all my leaves (annual and sick).
+I was informed that my leaves were exhausted, and I would have to go on unpaid leave, to which I agreed since I had no other option.
+Later, I was asked to leave the job and join back once I recovered.
+Now, I have received an email from HR asking me to pay for the unpaid leaves that I took, or my relieving letter will not be provided since the leaves will be calculated on a pro-rata basis.

 gopinath varahamurthi